 Why You Will Love This Recipe

-Quick and Easy to Make - Seriously, this Sugar Cream Pie recipe is so easy!
+Quick and Easy to Make - Seriously, this Hoosier Sugar Cream Pie recipe is so easy!
 A few minutes on the stovetop, pour it into a pre-baked shell, then broil the cinnamon topping for about a minute.
 Done.

 No Eggs - This magical pie uses cornstarch to thicken the vanilla custard so there are no eggs needed!

 The first time I ever had this recipe was when we held our Indiana state dinner.
-My whole family fell in love with it and now it is a Thanksgiving tradition.
-Of course, we also enjoy our Pumpkin and Chocolate Pecan Pie recipes on Thanksgiving!
+My whole family fell in love with it and they ask for it every Thanksgiving, and any time we have pies.

 Key Ingredients

-See the recipe card at the bottom of this post for the full list of ingredients, including measurements.
+Looking for the full recipe?
+The recipe card at the bottom of this post includes the complete list of ingredients, measurements, and instructions.

 Heavy Cream: Heavy whipping cream makes the most velvety and rich custard.
 Half and half can also be used.